[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 I'm a student

-I am a teacher
+I'm a teacher

-I am studying at Jonan University.
+I'm studying at Jonan University

 Jonan üniversitesinde okuyorum

-My hobby is drawing pictures.
+My hobby is drawing pictures

 Resim yapmak hobim